MataKrow/Checkpoints/README.md

 They Autosave in singleplayer, sets the spawnpoint in multiplayer and revives everyone in surival.

 **Features**
+* Zandronum and GZDoom Compatible!
+(Not ZDoom though)
 * Diffrent functionality depending on gamemode
 * Uses an actor for it's position tracking so that it could be placed on moving sectors without any clips.
 * Collision-Safe!
 It's unable to telefrag existing Players.
 * Sprite Bridge Safe!
 (If you can find one...)
+* Fail-Safe!
+Holding zoom cancels you out of it's effects if the destination is undesirable
+* Warp-Safe!
+Still gives you respawn protection.
 * Presets!

 **Preset System.**<br />